truthcoin/www.truthcoin.info/_posts/2017-01-11-wise-contracts.md

 Secondly, they are also **cooperative**, they don't attack each other.

-This is a problem because, smart contracts can attack each other, thereby 'dumbing' them down and preventing them from executing at all (let alone automatically).
+Cooperation is important because, smart contracts can attack each other, thereby 'dumbing' each other down and preventing themselves from executing at all (let alone automatically).
 Often, these harmful, non-cooperative interactions are profitable for attackers.

 Two examples I gave last summer were: